chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `ORBIT_BENCH` - toplevel design's testbench identifier

-- `ORBIT_IP` - current working directory's ip PKGID

-- `ORBIT_IP_NAME` - name component of current working directory's ip PKGID
+- `ORBIT_IP_NAME` - name field of the manifest for the IP package

-- `ORBIT_IP_LIBRARY` - library component of current working directory's ip PKGID
+- `ORBIT_IP_LIBRARY` - optional HDL library defined in the manifest for the IP package

-- `ORBIT_IP_VENDOR` - vendor component of current working directory's ip PKGID

-- `ORBIT_IP_VERSION` - specific version of current working directory's ip
+- `ORBIT_IP_VERSION` - specific version of current working directory's IP

 - `ORBIT_BLUEPRINT` - the filename for the blueprint: `blueprint.tsv`